KhounborineII/to-do-list-khounborine/README.md

 As simple To Do List Application, the user can add new todos, cross off completed todos, and delete those completed todos.
 This is also a student project required for my CSCI 352 - Mobile Software Development class at [Hendrix College](https://www.hendrix.edu/).
 Thus, I was also required to not only fix this app, but to add my own features to it!

 ### As of November 7th 2022, this app has been updated further including a new feature!
-(That was or was not an actual requirement of the original assignment I did not originally do.
+(That was or was not an actual requirement of the original assignment I did not originally do) (Why are these Images still so big?
+I don't know!)
+(Pull Request it maybe lol?)

 ### The Basic Look
 ![/assets/images/appshot1.PNG](/assets/images/appshot1.PNG)